Ireland Baldwin: Personal life

 In 2014, Baldwin was in a relationship with rapper Angel Haze.
-In 2015, Haze devoted their track "Candlxs" to Baldwin; the cover art depicting Baldwin and Haze was painted by Haze.
+In 2015, Haze devoted her track "Candlxs" to Baldwin; the cover art depicting Baldwin and Haze was painted by Haze.
 Several months later Baldwin ended the relationship before checking herself into Malibu's Soba Recovery Center for "emotional trauma".

 In 2018, she began dating musician Corey Harper.

 In 2019, Baldwin revealed in an Instagram story about the Human Life Protection Act that she was a victim of sexual assault.
 In the story, she said that she is a survivor and that "one day [she] will reveal the true story".
 She also revealed that at the time, she began to rely on substances, resulting in what she characterized as "sabotaging" her career.
 In 2022, she expanded on that story on TikTok, saying she was raped as a teenager while she was unconscious.
-She also wrote that she had an abortion in an unrelated incident, "because I know exactly what it felt like to be born to two people who hated each other", so she opposes the Dobbs v.
-Jackson Women's Health Organization decision.
+She also wrote that she had an abortion in response to an unrelated incident, "because I know exactly what it felt like to be born to two people who hated each other".

-Baldwin has been in a relationship with the musician Andre Allen Anjos, better known as RAC, since 2021.
-On December 31, 2022, she announced on Instagram that the couple are expecting their first child together.
+In late December 2022, Baldwin announced on Instagram that she and musician RAC were expecting their first child together.

+On May 18, 2023, Baldwin gave birth to their daughter.